trebor/soul-bound/rfc.md

 #### **Adversary Goals**

 * **Sybil Creation**: Generate a large number of fake or duplicate identities to subvert decentralized governance or reputation systems.
-* **Data Forgery**: Spoof or replay sensor data to simulate a legitimate in‑person verification.
+* **Data Forgery**: Spoof or replay sensor data to simulate a legitimate in-person verification.
 * **Stake Grinding**: Abuse staking mechanics (e.g., repeatedly minting and slashing to extract fees).
 * **Privacy Violation**: Attempt to learn raw biometric or sensor data from attestations.
 * **Consensus Attack**: Collude validators to approve fraudulent MintRequests or block honest ones.